-Rebecca was admitted to the Queensland Bar in 1996 and appointed Queen’s Counsel in 2013.
+Rebecca worked as a solicitor for 5 years before being called to the Bar in 1996.
+She was appointed Queen’s Counsel in 2013.

 In 2017 she was elected Vice President of the Bar Association of Queensland and in November 2018 became the first female President of the Bar Association of Queensland.